 Best for Money Back and Quick Service: State Farm

-State Farm was established in 1929 and is the seventh-largest life insurer in the U.S., holding the highest financial strength rating of A++ (Superior) by AM Best.
-Although many companies provide friendly service, State Farm has consistent top rankings in customer satisfaction in life insurance year after year.
+State Farm was established in 1922 and is the seventh-largest life insurer in the U.S. It holds a financial strength rating of A++ (Superior), the highest possible rating from AM Best.
+State Farm received the top ranking of first place in the J.D.
+Power 2020 Life Insurance Study.

 State Farm offers several term life policy options, one of which is a 20-year-term Return of Premium plan available for issue ages up to 60 years old.
 The Return of Premium plan not only offers the possibility of a return of premium if you survive the term, but is also the only term life insurance policy we found that allows policyholders to borrow against the death benefit amount of their term life policy.